dgestep/big-code-bang/README.md

 ### Eclipse Instructions

-These instructions were written for the Oxygen release of the Eclipse Java EE IDE.
+The following describe how to import the Model and REST service projects into the Oxygen release of the Eclipse Java EE IDE.

 * Open Eclipse and choose or create a workspace.
 * Select the menu option File -> Import...